jornada-im/JEDS/index.md

-# Jornada Ecological Statistics Tutorials (JEST)

-Welcome to the Jornada Ecological Statistics Tutorials, or JEST!
-Our aim is to teach introductory and intermediate statistics to Jornada researchers using accessible methods and relatable data.
+**Welcome to the Jornada Ecological Statistics Tutorials, or JEST!** Our aim is to teach introductory and intermediate statistics to Jornada researchers using accessible methods and relatable data.

 ## Setting up your environment